Quasi-convex Hamilton-Jacobi equations posed on junctions: The multi-dimensional case: Relaxed solutions, effective junction conditions and Ishii solutions

+\end{pro} \begin{rem} The paper \cite{im} contains a much more complete study of Ishii solutions in the one-dimensional setting.
+Even if such a study most probably extends to the multi-dimensional setting, we focus here in the identification of the minimal and the maximal Ishii solutions.
+Such a result is used in \cite{in}. \end{rem} The proof of Proposition~\ref{prop:fl-is} is very similar to the one in \cite{im} for the one-dimensional setting.
+We give details for the reader's convenience.

-The proof of Proposition~\ref{prop:fl-is} makes use of the following lemma, which is the analogue of \cite[Lemma~2.18]{im}.
+The proof relies on the following lemma, which is the analogue of \cite[Lemma~2.18]{im}.
 Since the proof follows along the same lines, we skip it. \begin{lem}[``weak continuity'' condition with $C^1$ test functions] Given two Hamiltonians $H_L$, $H_R$ satisfying \eqref{assum:H} and $H_0$ continuous and coercive (i.e. $\lim_{|P|\to +\infty} H_0(P)= +\infty$), let $u : (0,T) \times \R^{d+1} \to \R$ be upper semi-continuous such that every $C^1$ function $\phi$ touching $u$ from above at $(t,X)$ with $X=(x',x_{d+1})$ and $t>0$, satisfies

 Then for all $t \in (0,T)$ and $X=(x',0)$,